txmxthy/Meraki/README.md

 ## About
 This project is home to meraki, a todo list that tracks your progress across different areas of your life.
+This was my first time using javascript, typescript, react-native and expo.
+This was a 72 hour project hackathon.

 ### Key Features
 - Add todo items in different life categories